Arc-Computer/arc-memory/docs/sdk/README.md

 # Arc Memory SDK

-The Arc Memory SDK provides a framework-agnostic interface for interacting with Arc Memory's knowledge graph.
-It's designed for both direct use by developers and seamless integration with various agent frameworks.
+The Arc Memory SDK provides a framework-agnostic interface for interacting with a knowledge graph built from your code repositories and related data sources.
+Use it directly in your applications or integrate it with agent frameworks like LangChain and OpenAI.

 ## Overview

-Arc Memory is a memory layer for engineering teams that builds a local, bi-temporal knowledge graph from Git repositories, GitHub issues/PRs, and ADRs.
-The SDK provides a clean, intuitive interface for querying and modifying this knowledge graph.
+Arc Memory builds a local, bi-temporal knowledge graph from Git repositories, GitHub issues/PRs, and ADRs.
+This SDK lets you query this graph to understand code history, relationships, and potential impacts of changes.

 Key features:
 - **Natural language queries** about the codebase